Darin Ruf Player Props: Giants vs. Tigers

 Tigers Pitching Rankings (2022)

-- The 7.6 strikeouts per nine innings put together by the Tigers pitching staff last season ranked 25th in the big leagues.
+- The pitching staff for the Tigers had a collective 7.6 K/9 last season, which ranked 25th in MLB.

-- The Tigers had a 4.06 team ERA that ranked 21st across all MLB pitching staffs.
+- The Tigers had the 21st-ranked team ERA across all league pitching staffs (4.06).

-- Tigers pitchers combined to give up 167 home runs (one per game), the 10th-fewest in the big leagues.
+- The Tigers gave up the 10th-fewest home runs in baseball (167 total, one per game).

-- Wentz (0-2) takes the mound for the Tigers to make his third start this season.
+- The Tigers will look to Boyd (0-1) in his third start of the season.

-- His most recent time out was on Saturday against the Boston Red Sox, when the lefty threw 1 2/3 innings, surrendering five earned runs while allowing only one hit.
+- In his most recent appearance -- out of the bullpen on Saturday -- the lefty tossed 2/3 innings against the San Francisco Giants while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.